Orthogonal polynomials in the Cumulative Ord family and its application to variance bounds: completeness and expansions

-where $v_{k-i}^{(i)}(\mu;q)$ and $\{\phi_{k-i,i}(j)\}_{k=i}^M$ are given by (\ref{eq Delta^m phi_k}) and (\ref{eq phi_k,i}), respectively.
-Now, if the expansion (\ref{eq Delta^i g expand}) was indeed correct in the $L^2(\RR,X_i)$-sense, then the completeness of the system $\{\phi_{k,i}\}_{k=0}^{M_i}$ in $L^2(\RR,X_i)$ would lead to the corresponding Parseval identity,
+where $v_{k-i}^{(i)}(\mu;q)$ and $\{\phi_{k-i,i}(j)\}_{k=i}^M$ are given by \eqref{eq Delta^m phi_k} and \eqref{eq phi_k,i}, respectively.
+Now, if the expansion \eqref{eq Delta^i g expand} was indeed correct in the $L^2(\RR,X_i)$-sense, then the completeness of the system $\{\phi_{k,i}\}_{k=0}^{M_i}$ in $L^2(\RR,X_i)$ would lead to the corresponding Parseval identity,

-Finally, from (\ref{eq Delta^m phi_k}) we have $\big[v_{k-i}^{(i)}(\mu;q)\big]^2=\frac{k!\prod_{j=k-1}^{k+i-2}(1-j\delta)}{(k-i)!\E{q^{[i]}(X)}}$.
-A combination of the last equation with (\ref{eq E q^[i](Delta^i g)^2/E q^[i]}) yields the important identity
+Finally, from \eqref{eq Delta^m phi_k}, we have $\left[v_{k-i}^{(i)}(\mu;q)\right]^2=\left.{k!\Pi_\delta^{[i]}(k-1)}\right/\left\{(k-i)!\E\left[q^{[i]}(X)\right]\right\}$.
+A combination of the last equation with \eqref{eq E q^[i](Delta^i g)^2/E q^[i]} yields the important identity

-This should be correct for all $g$ such that $\Delta^i g\in L^2(\RR,X_i)$, provided that expansion (\ref{eq g expand}) is valid.
+This should be correct for all $g$ such that $\Delta^i g\in L^2(\RR,X_i)$, provided that expansion \eqref{eq g expand} is valid.
 We shall show that this is indeed the case.
-The $L^2$ convergence of $\sum_{k=0}^{N}\alpha_k\phi_k(X)$ to $g(X)$ implies that $g(X)=\sum_{k=0}^{M}\alpha_k\phi_k(X)$ with probability 1, that is $g(j)=\sum_{k=0}^{M}\alpha_k\phi_k(j)$ for all $j\in S(X)$.
+The $L^2$ convergence of $\sum_{k=0}^{N}\alpha_k\phi_k(X)$ to $g(X)$ implies that $g(X)=\sum_{k=0}^{M}\alpha_k\phi_k(X)$ with probability 1, that is, $g(j)=\sum_{k=0}^{M}\alpha_k\phi_k(j)$ for all $j\in S(X)$.
 Therefore, $\Delta^i g(j)=\sum_{k=0}^{M}\alpha_k\Delta^i\phi_k(j) =\sum_{k=i}^{M}v_{k-i}^{(i)}(\mu;q)\alpha_k\phi_{k-i,i}(j)$ for all $j\in S(X_i)$.

-However, the same results can be derived via an alternative technique, similar to the one given in \citet{AP1}.
-In fact, we shall show more, namely, that an initial segment of the Fourier coefficients for the $i$-th difference of $g$, suggested by (\ref{eq Delta^i g expand}), can be derived for any $X\sim\CO$ having a sufficient number of moments.
+However, the same result can be derived by an alternative technique, similar to the one given in \cite{AP1}.
+In fact, we shall show more, namely, that an initial segment of the Fourier coefficients for the $i$th difference of $g$, suggested by \eqref{eq Delta^i g expand}, can be derived for any $X\sim\CO$ having a sufficient number of moments.
 This result holds even if $\delta>0$ and $|S|=\infty$.
-We present this technique because Lemma \ref{lem extended CO equation} and Theorem \ref{theo Fourier alternative} may have some interest in themselves.
+We present this technique since \Cref{lem extended CO equation} and \Cref{theo Fourier alternative} may be of interest on their own right.